ImmutableVariable/learnityourself/docs/python/04-data-structures/04-dictionaries.md

 ### Conditional Dictionary Comprehensions

-You can add conditions to filter items:
+You can also add a condition to filter items like you would with list comprehensions:

 ```python
 # Dictionary comprehension with a condition